jeanreye4/tic-tac-toe/readme.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Project #4: Build a Game with HTML, CSS and JavaScript

-For your fourth project, you'll be creating a familiar game using HTML, CSS and JS!
-Please choose one of the following options:
+For your fourth project, you'll be creating a familiar game using HTML, CSS and JavaScript!

+Here are some example games:
 - **Flash Cards**
 - **Trivia (Self-scoring)**
 - **Hangman**
 - **Tower of Hanoi**
 - **Simon**

 This is an opportunity to **be creative**, and work through some **tough programming challenges**.

 **You will be working individually for this project**, but we'll be guiding you along the process and helping as you go.
 Show us what you've got!

 > If you want to choose a different game for Project #4, please consult with an
 > instructor!
 Warning - many seemingly simple games end up being much more